Computer Science: Programming

 • 3

-This course introduces students to the advanced object-oriented features of Java.
-It builds on the knowledge of basic applications and applets learned in Java Programming (CSI 233).
-Topics include inheritance and polymorphism, abstract types (“interfaces”), exceptions, event-driven graphical user interfaces, use of online documentation for class libraries, and object-oriented design.
-Prerequisite: CSI 233 and CSI 116.
+This course teaches the advanced object-oriented features of Java, one of the top programming languages for employment in the industry.
+It builds on knowledge of software development learned in a more introductory programming course.
+Topics include inheritance and polymorphism; abstract types, including interfaces; exceptions; event-driven graphical user interfaces; and the use of online documentation for class libraries.
+Prerequisite: CSI 107 or CSI 233.

 • CSI 244